Chief Commissioner of Bergen: 2003–2015

 Monica Mæland served as the Chief Commissioner from 2003 to 2013, representing the Conservative Party.
 Her first cabinet was elected by the City Council on 27 October 2003, consisting of the Conservative Party, Christians People's Party and Liberal Party.
 After the local election in 2007 the Liberal Party left this council as well, and was replaced by the Progress Party.
 The Progress Party left the cabinet on 28 April 2009, due to a disagreement about continuing the lifespan of the toll ring financing the Bergen Program for Transport, Urban Development and the Environment.
 However the party reentered the cabinet a year later.
 The same three parties make up the third council of Monica Mæland, which was elected after the 2011 local election.
 Mæland was replaced by Ragnhild Stolt-Nielsen after she was appointed to the new government in 2013.
 Stolt-Nielsen was succeeded by Martin Smith-Sivertsen after having lost her party's nomination for the 2015 local elections.
 Smith-Sivertsen went on to lose the 2015 election to Harald Schjelderup.

-2015–present
+2015–2023

 Schjelderup served as Chief Commissioner until April 2019, when he announced his resignation and was later succeeded by Roger Valhammer on 25 April.
 Valhammer led Bergen through the COVID-19 pandemic, and initially resigned in 2021 after putting forward the cabinet question (kabinettspørsmål) on 24 November over disputes of extending the Bergen Light Rail to Åsane.
 However, on 2 December, two council members from the Centre Party and one from the Red Party secured a majority for extending the light rail over Bryggen.
 This ensured that Valhammar could continue to govern and he announced his new cabinet on 6 December.
 In October 2022, Valhammer again announced his intent to resign following revelations of child service cases where children had not been given sufficient or lacking follow-ups.
 He was succeeded by mayor Rune Bakervik as Chief Commissioner on 3 November.
+Bakervik led the Labour Party into the 2023 local elections, where neither the Labour or Conservative blocks won a majority, but the latter one was the largest.
+The Conservatives formed a government with the Progress Party and Centre Party, with support from the Bergen List, Industry and Business Party and the Pensioners' Party, with Christine B. Meyer as chief commissioner.